• Skip to primary navigation

 I've always been intrigued by the idea of cookie cups.
 I mean, it's pretty genius if you ask me.
 Deliciously soft chocolate chip cookies... but with a well in the center?
 The perfect little vessel for a delicious filling?
 The possibilities are endless!

-When I decided to try my hand at gluten free cookie cups, I knew I wanted to fill them up with a simple chocolate ganache.
+When I decided to try my hand at chocolate chip cookie cups, I knew I wanted to fill them up with a simple chocolate ganache.
 Sometimes, it's best to stick to the classics.
 And boy, will you be glad that you did!
 You are seriously going to love these little guys.

 The overall process is super simple and pretty much like making chocolate chip cookies.
-The cookie dough can be a bit crumbly, but if you let your cups cool completely in the tin before popping them out, they should stay together and you will have an incredibly soft and wonderful little treat to work with.
+The cookie dough can be a bit crumbly, but if you let your cups cool completely in the muffin tin before popping them out, they should stay together.

 Why You'll Love This Recipe

-• These are seriously easy.
+• These cookie cups are seriously easy.
 If you bake semi-regularly, you likely have these ingredients in your kitchen right now!

-• The chocolate ganache.
+• The chocolate ganache is so dreamy.
 It's thick, it's rich, and it'll take you just a few minutes to make.

 • Who doesn't love a bite-sized treat?
 These are so fun to make for a party!